Novel food: Canada

 The Novel Foods Regulation requires that a company wanting to sell a novel food notify Health Canada prior to marketing or advertising the product.
 Pre-market notification permits Health Canada to conduct a thorough safety assessment of all biotechnology-derived foods to demonstrate that a novel food is safe and nutritious before it is allowed in the Canadian marketplace.

 To date, more than 90 novel foods have been approved for sale in Canada including a number of canola, corn, cottonseed and flax crop lines.
 Some of the novel traits include herbicide tolerance and pest and disease resistance.
 In spite of the benefits brought about by the development of novel foods, there are also a number of concerns that have been raised concerning their potential impact on the environment and on human health and safety.

 China

-China maintains a list of novel foods including Cordyceps militaris fruiting body, Moringa oleifera leaf, inulin, and Lactiplantibacillus plantarum, totalling 149 items as of December 2023.
+China maintains a list of novel foods including ginseng root (only those cultivated for under 5 years), Cordyceps militaris fruiting body, Moringa oleifera leaf, inulin, and Lactiplantibacillus plantarum, totalling 149 items as of December 2023.
+Novel foods are subject to special labeling such as daily consumption limits.

+Some food formerly considered novel have been re-approved as regular ingredients.
+These include: